by Jamie Anderson

 His latest CD, Step Up, released in 2011 - his first solo release in five years - was produced by Ronan Chris Murphy (King Crimson, Steve Morse), and features musicians Bob Malone (currently playing keyboards for John Fogerty), Ian Sheridan (former bassist for Jason Mraz) and Victor Bisetti (former drummer for Los Lobos), and vocalists Al Stewart, Rosemary Butler, John Wicks, and Liz Bligan.
 He’s got nine albums in all, including his first, Candy Shower, released in 1997.
 Get his CDs at www.davenach.com or from many outlets including CD Baby, Amazon, iTunes and many more.

 With a personable style that’s adaptable to a variety of stages, he looks larger than life although he’s a vertically challenged five foot two (and no, he doesn’t have blue eyes).
 He’s that neighbor who always has a friendly wave but doesn’t keep you from dinner.
 You’ll probably forget about that meal anyway when he starts to tell his stories and sing his well-crafted tunes in a voice like an older Rob Thomas (Matchbox 20) but a guitar style that’s more Mark Knopfler or Richard Thompson.
 And just as versatile too.

-He’s shared the stage with Cheryl Wheeler, Steve Forbert, The Pogues, America, Alison Krauss and many others.
+He’s shared the stage with Cheryl Wheeler, Steve Forbert, The Pogues, America, Rodney Crowell, Alison Krauss and many others.